heloess/External-live-preview-for-automatic1111/README.md

 #### Replace Files
 Download the new progress.py and images.py files.
 Replace the original files in the stable-diffusion-webui/modules/ directory with the downloaded ones.

+#### 4. Restart Stable Diffusion
+After making these changes, restart Stable Diffusion.
+You can then open your HTML file from any desired location and start using it.

-#### Update Manually (If Needed)
+## Edit Original Python Files Manually (If Needed)
-If you are not using AUTOMATIC1111's v1.9.4, you may need to manually update the files instead of replacing them.
+If you are not using AUTOMATIC1111's v1.9.4, you may need to manually edit the files instead of replacing them.
 I haven't tested another versions.
 Just in case I will show how to do it manually.

 #### For images.py:
 1. Open stable-diffusion-webui/modules/images.py in a text editor.